Alberto Salerno

 Alberto Salerno (born 30 December 1949) is an Italian lyricist and producer.

 Life and career

 Born in Milan, Salerno is the son of the popular lyricist Nisa.
-He started composing lyrics in the late 1960s, becoming a usual collaborator of Mino Reitano, and writing hits such as Dik Dik's "L'isola di Wright" and Nomadi's "Io vagabondo".
+He started composing lyrics in the late 1960s, becoming a usual collaborator of Mino Reitano, and writing hits such as Dik Dik's "L'isola di Wight" and Nomadi's "Io vagabondo".
 In 1977 his song "Bella da morire", performed by Homo Sapiens, won the Sanremo Music Festival.
 He started his activity as a producer 1979 with the debut album of Alberto Fortis.